 Part II in a three-part series called The Rights and Justice City: Hope, History and Being Humane, this public dialogue tackles an important issue in an open forum.
-Nottingham is home to Europe’s first Black Lives Matter chapter, which in 2015 joined the 30 local chapters that exist in the US, Canada and Africa.
-Chapter members are also part of the Nottingham Black History Society and the project Slave Trade Legacies: The Colour of Money (a National Lottery Heritage Award finalist).
-But what is the relationship between Black Lives Matter and black history in Nottingham?
-Is Nottingham’s black past a prologue for contemporary activism?
-Does the city’s history contain a usable past for today—do Black Histories Matter?
-Join us for talks, discussion and music, with local experts and visiting guests, in collaboration with the Nottingham Black History Society and Black Lives Matter Nottingham.
+Nottingham has a long and vibrant black history, and is home to the Nottingham Black Archives, the Nottingham Black History Society and the project Slave Trade Legacies: The Colour of Money (a National Lottery Heritage Award finalist), among other black history groups and projects.
+But what is the relationship between past, present and future in Nottingham?
+Is Nottingham’s black past a prologue for contemporary social justice movements?
+Does the city’s history contain a usable past for today?
+Join us for performances and discussion, with local experts and visiting guests.

 This event is part of the Being Human festival - the UK’s only national festival of the humanities.
 As our festival events are free, not everyone who asks for tickets come to our events.
 To make sure we have a full house, we allocate more tickets than there are seats.
 We do our best to get the numbers right, but unfortunately we occasionally have to disappoint people.
 Admission is on a first-come-first-served basis, so please arrive in good time for the start of the event.